 Lab Meeting Schedule

-Lab meetings for Fall quarter 2013 are currently scheduled for Thursdays at 11am in room K450.
-The first meeting at the new time will be held on October 5th, 2013.
-Be sure to bring snacks!
+Lab meetings for Winter 2014 are currently scheduled for Thursdays at 11am in room K450.
+The first meeting at the new time will be held on January 16th.
+Please remember to bring snacks!

 The Seattle Ubiquitin Research Group needs volunteers to present during our upcoming October, 2013 meeting!
 If you would like to share your research, please contact us ASAP.
 Thanks!

 Having difficulty locating a publication from our lab?
-The PubMed database is an excellent tool used for locating and downloading all of the papers submitted by our group.
+The PubMed database is an excellent resource for accessing papers submitted by our group.

 Interested in one of our published plasmids?
 Please look through our Addgene database before contacting us directly.
 If you still can't find what you're looking for, then contact us via email.